input-output-hk/cardano-tutorials/node-setup/080_register_stakepool.md

-# Register a Stake Pool
+# Register a Stake Pool with Metadata

 ### Prerequisites